 You can follow along in this tutorial using the package that you want to update.
 I’ve used nginx as an example package throughout the tutorial, but you can use any other package that already exist in your distribution’s package repository.
 Depending on the complexity of the RPM package and how agreeable upstream are, you should have no problem updating it yourself.
 You’ll not potentially break your system (well, the package you’re updating) until the very last step of the tutorial.
 You can follow along and consider how comfortable you feel with installing your RPM package at the very end.

-I’ll refer to Fedora and the Fedora repository in this tutorial, but there’s very little here that don’t also apply to other RPM based distributions such as CentOS, openSUSE, and Qubes OS.
+I’ll refer to Fedora Linux and the Fedora repository in this tutorial, but there’s very little here that don’t also apply to other RPM based distributions such as CentOS, openSUSE, and Qubes OS.
 You may need to supplement the

 dnf command with your distribution’s equivalent.

 You’ll need to meet the following prerequisites to proceed.

 - Your distro already provides an RPM package for the software you want to update out-of-cycle.

 - Your distro provides up-to-date versions of all build dependencies needed by the new software version.

 - A little faith in your abilities to solve problems.

 You’ll also need to install some build tool and dependency packages as the root user.
 When you’re done with the two commands below, drop out of the root shell and use an un unprivileged user for the rest of this tutorial.
 You’ll not need root access again until the very end of this tutorial.
 I’ll use the nginx package throughout this tutorial.
 Supplement nginx for the name of the package you want to update.